L3cr0f/pma_course/Labs/Lab_01.md

 This lab uses the files Lab01-01.exe and Lab01-01.dll.
 Use the tools and techniques described in the chapter to gain information about the files and answer the questions below.

-**Questions**

-1. Upload the files to http://www.VirusTotal.com/ and view the reports.
-Does either file match any existing antivirus signatures?
+**1. Upload the files to http://www.VirusTotal.com/ and view the reports.
+Does either file match any existing antivirus signatures?**

 First of all, I checked the SHA256 hashes of both files in VirusTotal before submit them.
 These are: